-These pests are accurately described as squash vine borers (SVB) because of the plants the larvae most often attack.
+These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

-This is a biological pesticide widely used in agriculture across the world.
+BT is widely used as a biological pesticide in agriculture worldwide.
 It is a soil-dwelling bacterium that produces a protein that is toxic to certain insects and related pests.

-Bacillus thuringiensis will kill squash vine borer’s eggs or larvae.
+Bacillus thuringiensis will kill squash vine borer eggs or larvae.

 2. Row Covers

-This is a popular method of plant protection against many garden pests.
-Row covers of special lightweight material are suspended over the growing crops supported by hoops.
+This is a popular method of protecting plants from many garden pests.
+Row covers of a special lightweight material are suspended over the growing crops, supported by hoops.

-These coverings keep out the moths, preventing them from laying their eggs on the plants.
+These coverings keep moths out, preventing them from laying eggs on the plants.
 However, the material will still allow light and air to reach your crops.

 3. Yellow Sticky Traps